Priyankag1234/E-Commerce-Test-Automation-Framework/README.md

 This repository is designed as a portfolio-ready automation framework that a recruiter, hiring manager, or technical interviewer can inspect without needing a traditional frontend application.

-## Quick View For Recruiters

-This is not a frontend product.
-It is a test automation framework.
-The main things to review are the source code, test architecture, CI/CD setup, and generated test reports.

 Key proof points: